enismchtt/self-rag/README.md

-# 🧠 SELF-RAG: Learning to Retrieve, Generate, and Critique through Self-Reflection (ICLR 2024, Oral top 1%)
+#SELF-RAG: Learning to Retrieve, Generate, and Critique through Self-Reflection (ICLR 2024, Oral top 1%)
 Self-RAG paper's implementation with **LangGraph** on **VespaDB**.
 Can be used for **local document RAG** setups.
 Uses **Ollama Gemma-3** model for lightweight local inference.